frozstone/mcatunification/README.md

 UNIFICATION Process:

 1. Flatten the math expression
-..  a.
-If the direct descendant of a subtree do not contain mo, then convert them into prefix notation (v)
+    1. If the direct descendant of a subtree do not contain mo, then convert them into prefix notation (v)
-..  b.
-Otherwise, convert into infix notation (v)
+    2. Otherwise, convert into infix notation (v)
-..  c.
-Naming the mi: Var_k
+    3. Naming the mi: Var_k
-..  d. (opt) naming the mn
+    4. (opt) naming the mn
 2. Use unify.pl to do unification (v)